Mehdierli/ProgrammingNotes/Angular.md

 ## validation
 * Improve overall data quality by validating user input for accuracy and completeness.

-## Immutability
-* Immutability is a design pattern where something can't be modified after being instantiated.
-If we want to change the value of that thing, we must recreate it with the new value instead.

 ## What are Route Guards in Angular?
 * Route guards allow to grant or remove access to certain parts of the navigation.
 Another route guard, the CanDeactivate guard, even allows you to prevent a user from accidentally leaving a component with unsaved changes.